Database Queries

 Distinct queries

-The distinct query allows to retrieve all distinct values for a field or a field combination from a record list.
-Record list could be filtered with some specified conditions.
+The distinct query retrieves all distinct values for a field or a field combination from a record list.
+The record list can be filtered with specified conditions.

 Its characteristics are very similar to list query ones.
-It returns a ICursor
+It returns an ICursor, and provides the following options:

 - Field aliasing